 This small park can be found in Boulder Creek Estates in the Hamlet of Langdon, a 20 minute drive east of Calgary.

 Charles Butler Park

-North of HWY 566 and on Mountain View Road
+South of Highway 566 on the corner of Mountain View Road and Park Lane.

 Bottrel is located approximately 65 km northwest of Calgary, just off Highway 22.

-Currently, Rocky View County does not have any dedicated off-leash areas.
-Unless signage indicates otherwise, all county lands permit off-leash animals.
+Unless signage indicates otherwise, all County lands permit off-leash animals.
 However, requirements of the Animal Control Bylaw must be met at all times.